The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 1.5 Management of resources to promote equity

-Key Area 1.5.1 – Access to high-quality books
+Key Area 1.5.1 – Access to high-quality reading materials

 Providing learners with access to a school or public library – this could take the form of class / group book boxes or a 'personal shopping experience' using library catalogues